 People of Western Australia transforming the Western Power into the Western Power Community Investment Corporation will initiate innovative economic democracy much needed for economic growth.
 The Western Power Community Investment Corporation will began moving economy beyond the traditional “wage-welfare state” system, to the “expanded capital ownership” system.
 Private sector profit distribution schemes then supplant dehumanising public sector income redistribution schemes for sustaining the mass purchasing power in a community.

-As visionaries as Martin Luther King Jr., Louis Kelso, Norman Kurland and others have seen, the world, including Western Australia, has the potential and the untapped resources to create a good quality of life and a sustainable future for every person, where each can be freed economically to pursue his or her fullest human potential in dignity.
+As visionaries as Martin Luther King Jr., or Louis Kelso have seen, the world, including Western Australia, has the potential and the untapped resources to create a good quality of life and a sustainable future for every person, where each can be freed economically to pursue his or her fullest human potential in dignity.